komodo108/space.trash/README.md

     "items": [
       {
         "item" : {
-          "type": "test", // This must be the prefix of the class name in level.item, e.g. a "KeyItem" would be "key" "x": 1,
+          "type": "test", // This must be the prefix of a class name in level.item, e.g. a "KeyItem" would be "key" "x": 1,
           "y": 1
         }